 More structure, less stress

-Did you miss the IT talk held during the Studenthuset opening week that gave ideas about how to create more structure and less technology stress in your everyday work?
-Don’t worry – here are some of the ideas.
+Learn how to create more structure and less technology stress in your everyday work.
+Here are some ideas.

 - Chose to check your email and messages when you want to and are able to.
 Put specific times into your calendar to check email and collaboration forums.
 Between times, work in a focussed manner on the day’s tasks.